wilddeer/blog/_posts/en/2014-01-27-responsive-website-testing.md

 ##Testing a website running on a local web server on mobile devices

 The easiest way is to connect everithing to the same WiFi router.
-You should also set fixed IP adress for your computer, since it hafe a tendency to change unexpectadly and make all of your mobile bookmarks useless.
-Put this very IP to your web server config, e.&nbsp;g. enginx:
+You should also set fixed IP adress for your computer, since it have a tendency to change unexpectadly and make all of your mobile bookmarks useless.
+Then use this very IP in your webserver's config, e.&nbsp;g. enginx:

 {% highlight text cssclass=codewrap %}
 server {